chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 - The following extensions are supported: ``.json``, ``.yaml``, ``.yml``, ``.toml``, ``.ini``, ``.pkl``.
 - The compression format is inferred from the extension, see :data:`fsspec.utils.compressions`.
+- The deserialized objects will be catched, and can be cleared by :meth:`ConfigLoader.clear_cache`.

 .. warning::